 Emergency care is care that is needed to steady or start treatment for an emergency.
-These services must be done in an emergency room or in a physician's office to be covered.
+These services must be done in the emergency department of a hospital, independent freestanding emergency department or in a physician's office to be covered.
 Benefits include the facility charge, supplies and all professional services.
 You may receive emergency covered services from an out-of-network provider as explained in Chapter 3.